veebch/bullion/README.md

 ## Prerequisites

-An API key from twelvedata.com.
-Their free plan is sufficient for this code.
-Place your key in your `config.yaml` file.

 (These instructions assume that your Raspberry Pi is already connected to the Internet, happily running `pip` and has `python3` installed)

 If you are running the Pi headless, connect to your Raspberry Pi using `ssh`.